Tusingz/marineCritters/documentation/group/revised-requirements-document/README.md

-The requirements document outlines what will be done for the project and what the client will be getting once the project is finished.
+The revised requirements document outlines what will be done for the project and what the client will be getting once the project is finished.
+The requirements have been changed to fit the realities of the project with the approval of the client.
 This document is a contract of work, spelling out with great detail what you will be working on for the year.
 This document is the "what" document describing your project.
 Makefile must be installed.
 To compile and produce a PDF, type "make" in a shell.